-In the rest of the paper, we provide a complete optimal synthesis for the problem, i.e., a finite language of optimal control words (at most 15 words, depending on orientation of the sensor with respect to the forward direction), and a global partition of the motion plane induced by shortest paths, such that a word in the optimal language is univocally associated to a region and completely describes the constrained shortest path from any starting point in that region to the goal point.
+In the rest of the paper, we provide a complete optimal synthesis for the problem, i.e. a finite language of optimal control words, and a global partition of the motion plane induced by shortest paths, such that a word in the optimal language is univocally associated to a region and completely describes the constrained shortest path from any starting point in that region to the goal point.